The crucial role of adhesion in the transmigration of active droplets through interstitial orifices: Results

 \subsection{Fluid structure interaction}

 A deeper understanding of the dynamics of the transmigration can be gained by the evaluation of the fluid-structure interaction, especially for mild and narrow constrictions where morphological deformations are considerably higher than those observed in larger pores.
 In Fig.\ref{fig4} and Fig.\ref{fig5} we show the fluid velocity ${\bf v}$ (top row) and its magnitude $|{\bf v}|$ (bottom row) for $\lambda\simeq 0.5$ and $\lambda\simeq 0.2$, respectively, within the droplet and in the surrounding environment.
-Clearly, the structure of the fluid flow in these cases considerably departs from that of a droplet swimming in an unconstrained system (see Fig.\ref{fig1}f), where a couple of counter-rotating vortices sustains the motion.
+Clearly, the structure of the fluid flow in these cases considerably departs from that of a droplet swimming in an unconstrained system (see Fig.\ref{fig1}g), where a couple of counter-rotating vortices sustains the motion.
 If, for example, $\lambda\simeq 0.5$, only a single counterclockwise vortex survives as the drop approaches the pore (Fig.\ref{fig4}a).
 During the transmigration, a unidirectional flow emerges at the front (Fig.\ref{fig4}b,c) pushing the vortex backwards, until they merge producing a homogeneous oscillating pattern (Fig.\ref{fig4}d).
-Note that the magnitude of the velocity is particularly high near the interfaces in contact with pillars (Fig.\ref{fig4}f,g,h,i), where adhesion forces provide the additional stress necessary to cross the constriction.
+Interestingly, a similar structure has been also observed in experiments of tumor cells in which the displacement within a micro-environment is driven by an osmotic pressure difference across the membrane, causing an net flow from the leading edge of the cell to the rear \cite{stroka}.
+Note that the magnitude of the velocity is particularly high at the interfaces in contact with pillars (Fig.\ref{fig4}f,g,h,i), an effect indicating that the adhesion is crucial to provide the excess of kinetic energy necessary to push the droplet within the constriction and enable its transmigration.
 Once at the exit of the pore, the double vortex structure is restored (Fig.\ref{fig4}e) and $|{\bf v}|$ decreases about one order of magnitude within the drop (Fig.\ref{fig4}j).